subatomicglue/net/README.md

 Most of this has been generated using ChatGPT with some editing to get it working and organized.

+Explorations of:
+- TCP
+- UDP
+- mDNS (Service Discovery)

+Implementations:
+- Posix (Linux and MacOS)
+- asio  (non boost)
+- Winsock (sorry...  written, but untested)

+Developed on MacOS, YMMV for other platforms (you may need to fix what I haven't).

 # How To Build
 Build using posix sockets for Linux/MacOS